 If Baby is the only expected child-guest, on the other hand, you can probably leave any child who does end up attending in his or her parents’ care and just focus on Baby.

 It’s a good idea to decide ahead of time how much of the party Baby will be around for, and how much you’re hoping they will be able to sleep through.
 If you can, dividing up responsibilities so that between you and your partner, one of you focuses on the party and the other is on Baby-duty can be a great way to cut down on stress.

 Keep baby’s schedule in mind

-Late dinner parties can be a great solution while Baby is young – he has the chance to greet your guests before bed, and then you or your partner can put him down to sleep while the other one hosts before dinner.
-Brunches can also be a good way to have Baby and guests coexist in harmony, especially if he is growing into a little morning person.
-Planning parties around naps can be tricky, because the excitement of party guests can throw even the most schedule-oriented baby off his timetable, but if you time it right, naps can be a great way to divide a party into the Baby hours and the Baby-free hours, for the best of both worlds.
+Late dinner parties can be a great solution while Baby is young – they have the chance to greet your guests before bed, and then you or your partner can put them down to sleep while the other one hosts before dinner.
+Brunches can also be a good way to have Baby and guests coexist in harmony, especially if they are growing into a little morning person.
+Planning parties around naps can be tricky, because the excitement of party guests can throw even the most schedule-oriented baby off their timetable, but if you time it right, naps can be a great way to divide a party into the Baby hours and the Baby-free hours, for the best of both worlds.

 Consider getting a babysitter

 For more elaborate or high-pressure parties, or just to keep a simple party even more low-key, consider hiring a babysitter to watch Baby in another area of your home.
-That way, he or she can come and get you in case of emergency, but otherwise, you can feel secure in the fact that he is being taken care of, and you can focus on your party.
+That way, he or she can come and get you in case of emergency, but otherwise, you can feel secure in the fact that they are being taken care of, and you can focus on your party.